Devskiller/devskiller-sample-dotnetcore/README.md

 ## Hints

 1. Remember that you aren't bounded to unit tests.
-You can do some integration tests, in example .net core mvc apps are easy to instantiate within single test scope, try to use that.
+You can do some integration tests, in example .NET 6 mvc apps are easy to instantiate within single test scope, try to use that.
 2. Make sure, each test is self-runnable and independent of external components like: native system libraries, external databases, etc.
 3. Avoid using external libraries in your source.
 You will never know on what operating system your code will be executed.
 If you need some external libraries please reference them as NuGet packages.
 This will make sure, you're code will behave on Devskiller platform in the same way it behaves on your environment.
 4. When needed and applicable, consider usage of in-memory database engine emulation when aplicable.
 It's fast to run and easy to use.
-5. Don't forget that you can utilize .NET framework references in .NET Core projects if needed - do it with caution though (maybe only in verification tests? - its up to you), you want to test candidate against .NET Core... don't you?
+5. Don't forget that you can utilize .NET framework references in .NET 6 projects if needed - do it with caution though (maybe only in verification tests? - its up to you), you want to test candidate against .NET 6... don't you?
 Otherwise consider using [MSBuild](https://devskiller.zendesk.com/hc/en-us/articles/360019469800-C-NET-with-MSBuild)
 6. Try to make test names clear and as short as possible.
 Long names will be harder to read for recruiters and can be confusing.
 Some test-parameter-injection methods tend to generate complex text output when executing tests.
 Make sure to check, if the test output looks good.
 7. Remember to describe clearly the task instructions in `README.md` file.
 8. When leaving gaps in code to be filled by candidate, consider throwing `NotImplementedException`, rather than in ex. returning `null`, `false`, `0`, etc. in your methods.
 As those returned values, dependent on logic, could be some edge cases, besides, the unit tests execution will instantly fail even before checking assertions, so the candidadte will be 100% sure where he is expected to make code changes.